Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Numerical Experiments

 with initial state \(X_0^i \overset{\mathrm{i.i.d.}}{\sim} U(-\delta_0,\delta_0),\ \forall i\in[N]\) independent of the Brownian motions.
 Empirically, random initialization of $X_0$ encourages exploration and aids learning near time 0.

 Table~\ref{tab:LQ_RMSE} compares the RMSEs of equilibrium state and strategy trajectories across algorithms and graph structures.
+Consistently small standard deviations indicate low variability in the Monte Carlo estimates, thereby supporting the reliability of the RMSE evaluation.
 The results show that, regardless of the graph, DP (DBSDE) achieves essentially the same RMSE as NTM-DP (NTM-DBSDE), indicating that the NTM architecture performs on par with the standard FNN.

 Figure~\ref{fig:LQ_DP} further illustrates this comparison by plotting equilibrium state and strategy trajectories for four representative players.
-Subplots on the first row serve as sanity checks, confirming the alignment between FNN \& NTM trajectories, baseline trajectories, and the closed-form solution \cite{carmona2013mean}.
-Despite the effectiveness of NTM on dense graphs, it receives less interest due to a minimal parameter saving.
-More notably, the remaining subplots in Figure~\ref{fig:LQ_DP} demonstrate that NTM achieves comparable accuracy on sparse graphs while using substantially fewer parameters: for $K = 3$ and $M = 3$, FNN requires 385 parameters per time step $t \in \Delta$, whereas NTM uses fewer than 190, just 49.35\% of the parameters while retaining interpretability.
+Subplots in the first row serve as sanity checks, confirming the alignment among the FNN, NTM, and baseline trajectories, as well as the closed-form solution \cite{carmona2013mean}, on the complete graph.
+Notably, in the remaining subplots of Figure~\ref{fig:LQ_DP}, both FNN and NTM trajectories lie close to their baseline counterparts, indicating similar approximation accuracy.
+The absolute errors are further illustrated by the inset panels, which plot the error curves for one representative player; for visualization purposes, the strategy error curves are smoothed using a moving average with a window size of \(3\).
+These plots show that FNN and NTM achieve comparable error levels in solving the game, while NTM uses substantially fewer parameters on sparse graphs.
+Specifically, for $K = 3$ and $M = 3$, FNN requires 385 parameters per time step $t \in \Delta$, whereas NTM uses fewer than 190, amounting to only \textbf{49.35\%} of the parameters while retaining interpretability.

 Additional results, including additional evaluation metrics and (NTM-)DBSDE trajectory plots, are provided in Appendix~\ref{app:M3_LQ}.
-These support the same qualitative conclusions.
+These results support the same qualitative conclusions.
 Interestingly, NTM also performs well numerically with channel width $M=1$, even though Theorem~\ref{thm:express} requires $M\geq 2$.
-Appendix~\ref{app:M1_LQ} presents these results, where NTM uses fewer than 70 parameters per time step, only 18.18\% of the parameters of an FNN.
+Appendix~\ref{app:M1_LQ} presents these results, where NTM uses fewer than 70 parameters per time step, only \textbf{18.18\%} of the parameters of an FNN.